mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

         dcos_generate_config.sh --generate-node-upgrade-script <installed_cluster_version>
         ```
     1. The command in the previous step will produce a URL in the last line of its output, prefixed with `Node upgrade script URL:`.
 Record this URL for use in later steps.
 It will be referred to in this document as the "Node upgrade script URL".
-    1. Run the [nginx][advanced-install] container to serve the installation files. <!-- ?? -->
+    1. Run the [nginx][install] container to serve the installation files. <!-- ?? -->

 1. Go to the DC/OS Master [procedure](#masters) to complete your installation.

 ### <a name="masters"></a>DC/OS Masters

-Proceed with upgrading every master node one-at-a-time in any order using the following procedure.
+Proceed with upgrading every master node one at a time in any order using the following procedure.
 When you complete each upgrade, monitor the Mesos master metrics to ensure the node has rejoined the cluster and completed reconciliation.

 1. Download and run the node upgrade script:
     ```bash